rebelsky/sams-assorted-musings-reflections/post-prereg-2020F.md

   students, for a total of thirty-five.
 It's predictable that CoF [11] over-enrolls.
 The question is how much.
-Since English does not seem to be offering _The Craft of Poetry_, _The Craft of Creative Nonfiction_, or even _The Craft of Argument_, I would have expected to see it ore over-enrolled.
+Since English does not seem to be offering _The Craft of Poetry_, _The Craft of Creative Nonfiction_, or even _The Craft of Argument_, I would have expected to see it more over-enrolled.
 On a separate note, I see that Garth Greenwell is teaching section 1 (also over-enrolled).
 I enjoyed meeting him at the Writers at Grinnell session this spring and think students will